syncfusion-content/blazor-docs/blazor/installation/mac-installer/how-to-install.md

 documentation: ug
 ---

-# Installing Syncfusion Blazor Mac Installer
+# Installing Syncfusion&reg; Blazor Mac Installer

-The Essential Studio Blazor Mac installer allows you to create the Blazor application in Visual Studio for Mac with the Syncfusion Blazor components.
+The Essential Studio Blazor Mac installer allows you to create the Blazor application in Visual Studio for Mac with the Syncfusion&reg; Blazor components.

 ## Steps to resolve the warning message in Catalina OS or later